Pav-mis/wgs2tree/README.md

 ```
 nextflow run main.nf -c custom.config
 ```
-If running on slurm, wrap run command in an sbatch script, allocating a single core.
+If running on slurm, wrap run command in an sbatch script, allocating a single core (see `wgs2tree.sh`).
 If running for the first time, allocate more memory, as initial pulling/building of singularity containers is memory intensive.